Note: the information presented below was prepared with the help of SRA’s professional wetland biologist, Suzanne Tomassi of The Watershed Company.

 What’s the extent of the mitigation?

-Mitigation measures will remove invasive species from the property and replace them with native trees and shrubs.
-This will restore areas disturbed by previous land uses to wetland or functional wetland buffer.
+Mitigation measures involve removing invasive species from the property and replacing them with native trees and shrubs.
+This restores areas disturbed by previous land uses to wetland or functional wetland buffer.

-For example, a raised berm that was part of a sewage treatment plant that used to be on this site artificially separates two wetlands.
-This berm will be removed as part of the mitigation effort, restoring the hydrologic connection between the two wetlands.
-The berm area will be planted with native wetland trees and shrubs.
+For example, a raised berm that was part of a sewage treatment plant that used to be on this site artificially separated two wetlands.
+This berm was removed as part of the mitigation effort, restoring the hydrologic connection between the two wetlands.
+The berm area was planted with native wetland trees and shrubs.

-Today, the wetland north of the berm and its buffer are almost entirely infested with the invasive species reed canarygrass and Himalayan blackberry.
-Once these are removed, the whole area, all the way to the property boundary and west to the pond, will be densely planted with western red cedar, Sitka spruce, black cottonwood, Oregon ash, red alder, twinberry, Pacific ninebark, and other native species as appropriate for the wetland and buffer conditions.
-No native vegetation will be destroyed in these areas.
+Before construction of the new boathouse, the wetland north of the berm and its buffer were almost entirely infested with the invasive species reed canarygrass and Himalayan blackberry.
+Once these were removed, the whole area, all the way to the property boundary and west to the pond, was densely planted with western red cedar, Sitka spruce, black cottonwood, Oregon ash, red alder, twinberry, Pacific ninebark, and other native species as appropriate for the wetland and buffer conditions.
+No native vegetation was destroyed in these areas.

-To ensure maximum survival rates, the whole area will be irrigated until the plants are established, and monitoring will occur for at least 5 years (longer if the site has any trouble meeting the stringent performance standards).
-By that time, a dense thicket of wetland and buffer will cover about 1.5 acres in this part of the site.
+To ensure maximum survival rates, SRA committed to irrigating the whole area until the plants were established, and monitoring was to occur for at least 5 years (longer if the site has any trouble meeting the stringent performance standards).
+By that time, a dense thicket of wetland and buffer should cover about 1.5 acres in this part of the site.
 A few years after that, young forest will blanket the area where presently there’s very little cover or forage for wildlife.
-The whole area will be contiguous with the Sammamish River and birds and other wildlife will be able to travel through it unhindered and undisturbed.
+The whole area will be contiguous with the Sammamish River, and birds and other wildlife will be able to travel through it unhindered and undisturbed.

-In addition to this completely reclaimed area, another approximately 2 acres of wetland and buffer will be improved on the property.
-All invasive species will be removed and replaced with native trees and shrubs.
+In addition to this completely reclaimed area, another approximately 2 acres of wetland and buffer were improved on the property.
+All invasive species were removed and replaced with native trees and shrubs.
 The enhanced areas include the wetland and buffer area along the Sammamish River, as well as other small wetlands that are separate from the large Sammamish River wetland.
-Debris placed behind the existing boathouse many years ago will be removed and the area will be restored.
-The road will be lined on both sides with very dense native vegetation.
-All of the restored and improved areas will be bordered with split-rail fencing and “Native Growth Protection Area” signage.
+Debris placed behind the existing boathouse many years ago was removed and the area was restored.
+The road has been lined on both sides with very dense native vegetation.
+The restored and improved areas are now bordered with split-rail fencing and “Native Growth Protection Area” signage.

-What will it look like when they’re finished?
+What will the area look like when the mitigation is finished?

-The open water ponds will be unchanged except for the addition of some LWD.
-The pond edges will be enhanced with native species where appropriate.
+The open water ponds were unchanged except for the addition of some large woody debris.
+The pond edges were enhanced with native species where appropriate.

 In the end, wetland buffer vegetation will be improved so that natural protection of the wetlands is greater than what is there today.
 In additional to improving the buffers as storm water control and water treatment features, the additional vegetative diversity and complexity will improve habitat.
 The overall area of available native habitat will be much greater than what is there today.